Why Your Website Isn't Necessarily Inclusive Just Because You've Made It Accessible

 The All-Important ‘Why’

-- The global figure for lost revenue due to accessibility equates to £2.25 trillion annually.
+The global figure for lost revenue due to accessibility equates to trillions in annual spending.

 Become Inclusive Today!